Dick Rauch: Penn State and the Army

 In 1916 Rauch entered State College and he soon captained and played tight end on the school's freshman team.
 By 1917 he made the varsity team and played the entire season at end.
 At the end of the 1917 season Rauch joined the U.S. Army and was placed in the ordinance department and was stationed in Virginia.

 He was discharged from the Army in August 1919, and returned to Penn State.
-By that time Rauch started at center, and then was put in at offensive guard.
+By that time Rauch started at center, and then was put in at guard.
 His place at center was taken by Larry Conover.
-Rauch continued to play guard his senior year in 1920, with the exception of the last four games when he was shifted to offensive tackle.
+Rauch continued to play guard his senior year in 1920, with the exception of the last four games when he was shifted to tackle.
 After graduating Penn State retained him as assistant coach in 1921.
 He excelled in scouting.
 He performed the scouting duties for every college he served.

 Colgate

-In 1923, Rauch went to Colgate University as the team's offensive line coach.
+In 1923, Rauch went to Colgate University as the team's line coach.
 Colgate soon gave him a contract for the following year in 1924.
 However, he accepted an offer by the Pottsville Maroons as serve as head coach of their professional football team.